openebs/mayastor-docs/reference/snapshot.md

 1. Deploy and configure Mayastor by following the steps given [here](https://mayastor.gitbook.io/introduction/quickstart/deploy-mayastor) and create disk pools.
-2. Create Mayastor StorageClass with a single replica.
+2. Create a Mayastor StorageClass with thin provisioning enabled.
+Add the `thin: true` parameter in the StorageClass YAML to enable thin provisioning.

 :::note
 Currently Mayastor only supports snapshots for volumes with a single replica.
 Snapshot support for volumes with more than one replica will be available in the future versions.